Take a break and get moving

 A healthy lifestyle is an important part of your personal development.
 Start working out.
 Try a fitness class.
 Go hiking, rock climbing or mountain biking at a nearby national park.
-Explore history during a day trip to a Civil War battlefield, at Thomas Jefferson’s Monticello or at the Frontier Culture Museum.
+Explore history during a day trip to the Frontier Culture Museum.
 There’s so much you can do.

 Clear your mind.
 Relieve stress.
 Stay in shape.
 Make new friends.